outdatedbrowser/outdated-browser/README.md

 ## How to use it
+**Important:** Because of old browsers (e.g. IE6, IE7), we recommend:
+<br>  — Implement this plugin before any other javascripts (plugins or your own scripts);
+<br> — Although we tested the AJAX approach, and is easier to implement, we recommend the to use the plugin without AJAX calls (5.).
+Is less prone to have conflicts with your code in very old browsers.
-Important: Because of old browsers (e.g. IE6, IE7), we recommend to implement this plugin before any other javascripts (plugins or your own scripts) — these browsers have "strange" js errors and the plugin may not be working as intended.
+<br>With these points in consideration is less prone to have conflicts with your code.
+These browsers have "strange" js errors and the plugin may not be working as intended, so keep it simple!

 1. Include the CSS located in the HTML head: